scummvm/scummvm/doc/docportal/other_platforms/nintendo_switch.rst

 ScummVM on the Nintendo switch supports :doc:`cloud functionality <../use_scummvm/connect_cloud>`.

-For more information on how to add and play games, see the :doc:`../use_scummvm/add_play_games` page.
+See :doc:`../use_scummvm/game_files` for more information about game file requirements.

 Controls
 =================